 Dimensions:H. 41 1/2 in.
 (105.4 cm); Wt.
 19 lb.
 8 oz.
 (8845 g)

 New York.
 Brooklyn Museum.
 "Loan Exhibition of European Arms and Armor," June 12–October 31, 1933, no. 4.

 Los Angeles.
 Los Angeles County Museum of Art.
 "Loan Exhibition of Mediaeval and Renaissance Arms and Armor from the Metropolitan Museum of Art," January 15–March 18, 1953, no. 5.

 San Francisco.
 California Palace of the Legion of Honor, Fine Arts Museums of San Francisco.
 "Loan Exhibition of Mediaeval and Renaissance Arms and Armor from the Metropolitan Museum of Art," April 18–June 7, 1953, no. 5.

 Pittsburgh.
 Department of Fine Arts, Carnegie Institute.
-"Loan Exhibition of Mediaeval and Renaissance Arms and Armor from the Metropolitan Museum of Art," October 1953–April 1954.
+"Loan Exhibition of Mediaeval and Renaissance Arms and Armor from the Metropolitan Museum of Art," October 1953–April 1954, no. 5.